Pay Attention when Required: Experiments

 \subsection{PAR BERT}

-We further study the observations on BERT models by pre-training on Wikipedia+Books datasets \cite{bookscorpus} using the NVLAMB optimizer \cite{nvlamb} in two phases.
+We further study the effect of PAR design rules on BERT models by pre-training on Wikipedia+Books datasets ~\citep{bookscorpus} using the NVLAMB optimizer ~\citep{nvlamb} in two phases.
 Phase 1 is trained with a sequence length of 128, with a batch size of 64k for 7038 steps and phase 2 is trained with a sequence length of 512, with a batch size of 32k for 1563 steps.

 Our pre-training loss curves in Figure \ref{fig:bert_pretraining} highlight the on-par performance of PAR BERT and BERT Base with a fraction of the self-attention blocks.
 We see in Table \ref{table:bert_results} that using the same architectural design rules results in a 1\% accuracy drop on SQuAD v1.1 fine-tuning task even though the pre-training loss and accuracy on MRPC and SST-2 are on track.
-We hypothesize that performing an architecture search specifically might help bridge the gap.
-However, incorporating the two stage optimization process (pre-training followed by fine-tuning) that is inherent to BERT and other such language models into architecture search is a future research problem.
+We hypothesize that tuning PAR coefficient specifically might help bridge the gap.
+However, incorporating the two stage optimization process (pre-training followed by fine-tuning) that is inherent to BERT and other such language models into architecture tuning is a future research problem.

 It is, however, interesting to note that PAR BERT has comparable latencies with respect to DistilBERT even though it uses twice as many layers.
 PAR BERT also outperforms DistilBERT while having a much simpler training paradigm.
 Nevertheless, we note that pruning, quantization and distillation are orthogonal to the present work and could be used in conjunction.